yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

    >**Note**: Be sure to include the period after the code command as this instructs Code to open the current directory context.

-3. In a command prompt window, initialize a local Git repository by running the following command:
+3. In *Azure Cloud Shell*, initialize a local Git repository by running the following command:

     > If a ".git" folder and local repository already exists in the folder, then you will need to delete the ".git" folder first before running the commands below to initialize the Git repository.